solygambas/devops-projects/README.md

 - adding lint checks.
 - using activity types and event filters.
 - skipping workflows with `[skip ci]` in commit message.
+- working with artifacts and job outputs.
+- caching dependencies.

 Based on [Learn GitHub Actions](https://docs.github.com/en/actions/learn-github-actions) by GitHub and [GitHub Actions - The Complete Guide](https://www.udemy.com/course/github-actions-the-complete-guide/) by Maximilian Schwarzmüller (2022).